YMCA July 2022 Header

 Bryson City: A Real-Life Christmas Wonderland

 Bryson City is a quaint, peaceful mountain town along the Great Smoky Mountains.
 Just a quick 3 to 4 hour drive from Columbia, SC, this makes for the perfect weekend getaway.
 During winter each year, Bryson City transforms into a real-life Christmas wonderland with beautiful decor, twinkling lights, and Christmas magic all around.
-My family recently took a quick 1-night trip to the mountains and we spent one of our evenings exploring Bryson City.
+My family took a quick 1-night trip to the mountains and we spent one of our evenings exploring Bryson City.
 I left wishing we would have had more time to spend and know we will definitely be returning!

 Tree farms in Bryson City, NC